 His teaching activities at Swiss art colleges began in 1993 with a first teaching assignment for video art at the F+F Kunstschule in Zurich.
 He taught there until 2000 and, together with Thomas Gränicher, established the course for new media.
 After working for Expo.02, he took on further teaching assignments at the Kunsthochschule Nordwestschweiz FHNW (Department of Media Art in Aarau) and at the École cantonale d'art du valais ECAV.
 Since 2006 he teaches at the Institute for Transdisciplinary Art at the Bern University HKB.

 In 2017, the artist launched a new educational project for professional schools in the fields of caregiving professions: «Art and Medicine / Culture and Care» was awarded as a particularly innovative and exemplary project and implemented with great public resonance at several Swiss universities of applied sciences.
-The artist sees the project as a "social sculpture" (art that changes society / in the sense of Joseph Beuys) to draw attention to the political and economic causes of the Nurse Staffing Crisis in Europe.
+The artist sees the project as a "social sculpture" (art that changes society / in the sense of Joseph Beuys) to draw attention to the political and economic causes of the health workforce crisis in Europe.
 In 2021, the Musée de la main UNIL-CHUV in Lausanne dedicated a major special exhibition to the project: «ART & CARE - Carte blanche for those who take care of us».

 contemporary-art-frozen-self-portrait-franticek-klossner-sculpture-performative-installation